 Nespresso offers recycling of the aluminum (home and office type only) capsules in several European countries.
 Even when Nespresso has expanded recycling efforts, it fails to create any meaningful increase in recycling rates.
 Due to technical constraints, the capsules themselves are not made from 100% recycled aluminum.
 This post explains that the whole pod recycling issue is greenwashing.

 Corporate Watch lists numerous corporate crimes; another laundry list is at Global Investment Watch; Responsible Shopper outlines some boycotts and alerts; Source Watch lists more problems; and Ethical Corporation provides an article skeptical of Nestlé’s CSR report.
-Add it all up, and you get an award for least responsible company in 2005 (nomination details here, and it was nominated again in 2009).
+Add it all up, and you get an award for least responsible company in 2005 (nomination here).

 Nestlé Nespresso Ecolaboration Progress Report, June 2011 (PDF).